zephyrproject-rtos/zephyr/samples/boards/96b_argonkey/microphone/README.rst

 --------------

-Now that we have a binary PCM file (say sound.raw), you can use, for example, the audicity open source editor/player to load and play it.
+Now that we have a binary PCM file (say sound.raw), you can use, for example, the audacity open source editor/player to load and play it.
 Use the 'Import->Raw Data' menu to load the sound.raw file as signed 16 bit PCM, Little Endian, mono format @16KHz.